GabeBai/rustassure/src/python/README.md

 4. Automatically invoke both the Clang C compiler to compile the `.i` files for the individual functions and the `rustc` compiler for the individual functions for the `.rs` files.
 Any compilation failures will be displayed on screen, and also in the log file in `validator.log`.

+The final files will be in the directory `<SRC_DIR>/individual-funcs`.
+This directory will contain the individual `.i` files, the Rust files for each function, and the compiled bitcodes for both the `.i` file and the `.rs` file (if successful).

 ### Invoking only the GPT translation module